Health requirements 2019 Entry

 The immunisation process will be undertaken via the Sheffield Occupational Health Service once you have registered on the course.
 If you are then found to be positive for hepatitis B surface antigen, you will not be permitted to undertake exposure prone procedures (procedures where there is a risk that an injury to the worker may result in the exposure of the patient´s open tissue to the blood of the worker) on the course (this limitation will also apply up to the point that your hepatitis B status is known) and there will be restrictions on your clinical practice as a qualified doctor.

 The Medical School will accept as documentary proof an authenticated laboratory report showing either the presence of hepatitis B surface antibody, or if antibodies are not developed after a full course of immunisation, that you are negative for hepatitis infectivity.
-Health screening forms will be sent at a later date to applicants who have firmly accepted an offer of a place.
+Health screening forms will be sent to applicants who have firmly accepted an offer of a place.
 It is not necessary for applicants to confirm their hepatitis B status prior to starting on the programme as this will be dealt with by the Sheffield Occupational Health Service.